You Already Know Where the Hard Part Is

 Authority.
 A community of practitioners discussing real problems in a domain is a credibility signal that advertising cannot buy.
 When Ahrefs users share their SEO case studies in the Ahrefs community, it constitutes more authoritative social proof than any case study the company could produce.

-The strategic implication is that community is not a marketing channel to be bolted onto an existing business.
-It is a growth architecture to be designed from the beginning — who the community is for, what shared purpose unites them, how the community creates value independent of the product, and how community participation and product usage reinforce each other.
+Community is not a marketing channel to be bolted on.
+It is a growth architecture to be designed from the start — who the community is for, what shared purpose unites them, how the community creates value independent of the product, and how community participation and product usage reinforce each other.

-Midjourney's entire growth architecture is a proof of concept: the Discord community is both the product interface and the distribution mechanism.
+Midjourney's entire growth architecture is proof of this: the Discord community is both the product interface and the distribution mechanism.
 Users generate images, share them, inspire each other, and recruit each other — all within the same space.
 The community is the product.

 Customer discovery is non-negotiable.
 Before writing a line of code or producing a piece of content, the question is: who specifically will this serve, what job are they trying to do, and why will this serve them better than existing alternatives?
 The tools for this — Jobs-to-Be-Done interviews, the Mom Test framework, demand validation through pre-sales — are well-established.
 They are simply underused, because building is more satisfying than asking questions.

 Distribution strategy precedes product roadmap.
-The question "how will people find out about this and why will they tell others?" should be answered before the product roadmap is written, not after launch.
-Distribution strategy shapes product decisions: if the distribution channel is SEO, the product needs to produce shareable content or solve problems people search for; if it is community, the product needs community-native features; if it is PLG, the product needs a compelling free tier and natural expansion triggers.
+The question "how will people find out about this and why will they tell others?" shapes product decisions directly: if the distribution channel is SEO, the product needs to produce shareable content or solve problems people search for; if it is community, the product needs community-native features; if it is PLG, the product needs a compelling free tier and natural expansion triggers.

 Earned distribution compounds; purchased distribution does not.
 A dollar spent on Google ads produces a user who found the product because they were shown an ad.
 A dollar spent on making the product genuinely better produces a user who found the product because another user told them about it.
 The latter user converts at higher rates, retains longer, and refers more often.
 The infrastructure that generates earned distribution — genuine value, community, referral mechanics, organic content — takes longer to build and cannot be bought.
 That is precisely what makes it defensible.

-Small teams win the distribution game differently than large ones.
+Small teams win the distribution game on different terms.
 A startup competing with an incumbent on paid acquisition is spending against a larger budget.
 A startup competing on genuine value, niche community, and product-led virality is competing on dimensions that money cannot easily replicate.
-The inverted bottleneck is, for small teams, an equalizer: when building is cheap, the advantage goes to whoever understands their users most deeply and creates the most genuine value for them.
+The inverted bottleneck is, for your team, an equalizer: when building is cheap, the advantage goes to whoever understands their users most deeply and creates the most genuine value for them.

 The inversion of the bottleneck is not a permanent equilibrium.
-It is a transitional moment — one that rewards the teams who recognize it early.
+It is a transitional moment — one that rewards those of us who recognize it early.

 As AI tools become ubiquitous, even the distribution techniques that currently work will be competed away.
 Community, authentic voice, deep user understanding, and genuine value propositions are harder to replicate with AI than code or copy.
-The teams building these assets now are accumulating advantages that will compound as the playing field further democratizes production.
+Building these assets now means accumulating advantages that compound as the playing field further democratizes production.